 Our degrees are accredited by the Institution of Engineering and Technology, the Institute of Measurement and Control and the Institute of Physics and Engineering in Medicine.

-You’ll learn from experts from several academic departments as well as active practitioners.
+On this Biomedical Engineering MEng you will learn from experts from several academic departments as well as active practitioners.

 Build a firm foundation in mathematics, engineering, physics, electronics and design, with our common engineering first year.